 Castle centers his essay around the idea of story time.
 In order to effectively draw the reader into story time, the writer must create credible fiction.
 And, the key to credibility, in Castle’s opinion, is setting and character.

 These items are more important in horror (actually, any fantasy) because, by the very nature of the genre the reader is already asked to accept some wild “What-if”.
 In order to keep the reader immersed in sustainable suspension of believe, everything around the story’s wild premise must be as believable as possible.
-So Castle suggests that we keep the everything else (setting and character) as grounded in reality as possible.
+So Castle suggests that we keep everything else (setting and character) as grounded in reality as possible.

 He provides two reasons for such.